Alcatel Submarine Networks: History

-On 8 April 2009, the following 12 companies signed an agreement for the construction and maintenance of the West Africa Cable System, a cable linking South Africa to the United Kingdom via the Atlantic Ocean: Vodacom, Togo Telecom, Telkom SA, Telecom Namibia, Tata Communications/Neotel, Portugal Telecom/Cabo Verde Telecom, Office congolais des postes et télécommunications, Groupe MTN, Congo Telecom, Cable & Wireless Worldwide, Broadband Infraco and Angola Câbles.
-The supply contract was signed the same day between the consortium members and Alcatel-Lucent Submarine Networks.
+On 8 April 2009, Alcatel-Lucent Submarine Networks signed a supply contract with a telecoms consortium for the construction and maintenance of the West Africa Cable System (WACS), a cable linking South Africa and the United Kingdom via the Atlantic Ocean.
+On 15 July 2010, Alcatel-Lucent Submarine Networks began laying the WACS cable with the departure of Île de Bréhat from the cable factory in Calais, loaded with nearly 6,000 km of submarine cable.
+The cable was laid by Île de Bréhat and its sister ship Île de Sein, installation work officially ended on 19 April 2011 with the laying of the cable in Yzerfontein and the cable was declared operational on 11 May 2012 when it was illuminated in South Africa.

-In 2011, Alcatel Submarine Networks continued its global presence on the oceans through its cable ships: the CS Ile de Sein contributed to the recovery of the data recorder from Air France Flight 447 in the Atlantic.
-This proved that the company has the versatility to use the vessel to recover an object from the seabed for telecommunications or emergency assistance purposes.
-An ROV from Phoenix International Inc also helped the ship.
+In mid 2011, Alcatel Submarine Networks made use of its cable ships in an unconventional manner when the CS Ile de Sein contributed to the recovery of the flight data recorder along with the bodies of numerous victims from Air France Flight 447 in the Atlantic.
+This action proved that the company has the versatility to use the vessel to recover an object from the seabed for telecommunications or emergency assistance purposes.

-On 15 July 2010, Alcatel-Lucent Submarine Networks began laying the WACS cable, with the departure from Île de Bréhat from the cable factory in Calais, loaded with nearly 6,000 km of submarine cable.
-The cable was laid by Île de Bréhat and its sister ship Île de Sein.
-The installation officially ended on 19 April 2011 with the laying of the cable in Yzerfontein, after less than 10 months at sea.
-The cable became operational on 11 May 2012 when it was illuminated in South Africa.

-In 2014, Alcatel-Lucent Submarine Networks acquired the Norwegian company Optoplan, a division of the French oil group CGG.
+In October 2014, Alcatel-Lucent Submarine Networks acquired the Norwegian company Optoplan, which was formerly a division of the French oil group CGG.

 In 2015, Alcatel-Lucent renewed their partnership with Louis Dreyfus Armateurs (LDA).
-Alcatel-Lucent took ownership of all seven ships in the fleet, which would be operated by LDA.
+Furthermore, Alcatel-Lucent took ownership of all seven ships in the fleet, which would be operated by LDA.

-On 15 April 2015, Alcatel-Lucent announced its acquisition by Finnish telecoms giant Nokia.
-Alcatel-Lucent Submarine Networks would become part of Nokia's Submarine Network Solutions division in France, but was intended to remain independent.
+On 15 April 2015, Alcatel-Lucent announced its acquisition by the Finnish telecoms giant Nokia.
+While Alcatel-Lucent Submarine Networks would become part of Nokia's Submarine Network Solutions division in France, but was intended to remain operationally independent.
 In 2017, Alcatel-Lucent Submarine Networks reverted to its original name, Alcatel Submarine Networks.